Intermission - College Guidance Notes for Undergraduate Students

 Tier 4 Visa

 If you are studying on a Tier 4 visa, the University would normally be required to cease Tier 4 sponsorship during intermission and report the change in circumstances to the Home Office.
 Your current Tier 4 visa would subsequently be curtailed and you would be required to leave the UK.
 You would need to obtain a new Tier 4 visa from overseas prior to returning to Cambridge to recommence your studies.
-If you have any Tier 4 question please contact the University’s International Student Team.
+If you have any Tier 4 question please contact the University’s International Student Office.

 Access to College/University Facilities and Premises